fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 The impact of the action to the state of the application is defined using a [reducer](https://redux.js.org/tutorials/essentials/part-1-overview-concepts#reducers).
 In practice, a reducer is a function that is given the current state and an action as parameters.
 It <i>returns</i> a new state.

-Let's now define a reducer for our application at App.jsx:
+Let's now define a reducer for our application at <i>main.jsx</i>.
+The file initially looks like this:

 ```js
 const counterReducer = (state, action) => {